(International 1.2 – Last Updated July 15, 2018)

 You also have choices with respect to cookies, as described below.
 By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
 If you choose to reject all cookies some parts of our website may not work properly in your case.

-At our website you can be assured that your Personally Identifiable Information is secure, consistent with current industry standards.
+At our website your Personally Identifiable Information is secure, consistent with current industry standards.
 The importance of security for all Personally Identifiable Information associated with our user is of utmost concern to us.
 Your Personally Identifiable Information is protected in several ways.

 Personal information that you provide that is not Personally Identifiable Information also resides on a secure server and is only accessible via password.
 Since this information is not accessible from outside NATPE you will not be asked to select a password in order to view or modify such information.